ardinusawan/Dropbox-like-with-Flask-and-MongoDB/README.md

 How to use flask-login

-Moreover, you need mongoDB to be installed and running.
+1. Moreover, you need mongoDB to be installed and running.

-I included a script (populateDB.py) that you can use to setup the DB with the user and password you want to test.
+2. I included a script (populateDB.py) that you can use to setup the DB with the user and password you want to test.

-Last, but not least: generally config.py file should not be shared because contains sensitive information, but in this case it's needed to make all work and it's not containing so much ;)
+3. Last, but not least: generally config.py file should not be shared because contains sensitive information, but in this case it's needed to make all work and it's not containing so much ;)
    Ex :
    At populateDB.py, collection = MongoClient()["blog"]["users"]
    And at config.py, DB_NAME = 'blog'

+4. Run
+   a.
 First, run 'populateDB.py' to create your user
+   b.
 Second, run 'run-dev.py' to run login flask

 If you have any improvement or suggestion, please let me know!